repositive/frontend_exercise/README.md

   - Content type: `application/json`
   - Body: [error schema](schemas/error.schema.json)

+### Aim of Exercise

 The goal of the exercise is for you to implement a solution using the information provided:
   - Write an UI that shows an activity feed clustered by day mirroring the provided design mockup.
 Some of the icons are not provided, you can use a solution like [font awesome](http://fontawesome.io/) instead.
   - Mock the hypothetical API requests and take into account that the requests may fail.
 Each of the requests hits a different service with an independent time response and uptime rate.
 You don't need to implement any backend code!
 Just mock the calls to it.
   - For this exercise we are not concern with browser compatibility, you can go wild in terms of new apis or experimental features.

+### Review
+After the exercise, we will arrange a call to discuss your solution with you (as soon as possible, depending on availability).
+In preparation for the call, think about:
+- what makes your solution scalable, maintainable & robust?
+- what are the drawbacks of your solution?
+- with more time, what could you do to improve your solution?

+### Guidance

 Because of the time restrictions you may not be able to do everything.
 This is intended ;), so focus on what you consider more relevant.

-To help you out, we provide some resources.
-You don't not need them to complete the exercise, but you may find them usesful:
-  - Some examples of the API [responses](examples) and their [schemas](schemas).
-  - Some [basic CSS](base.css) that you can extend.

 We have designed the exercise on purpose to be loose, allowing some creativity and the usage of previous experience.
 You are free to use the resources we provided or dismiss them, you can also use any technology or paradigm.
 The time allowed is tight, so you are also encouraged to reuse any code you have previously used somewhere else.

-We will take into consideration:
+You should think about:
- - The project file structure.
+ - The project file structure
- - Handling of modularity and complexity, split of the different components.
+ - Handling of modularity and complexity, split of the different components
- - Readability and coherence of the code style.
+ - Readability and coherence of the code style
- - Interaction with mutable state and side effects.
+ - Interaction with mutable state and side effects
- - CSS composition.
+ - CSS composition
- - What to and not to test and how to test it.
+ - What to and not to test and how to test it
- - Approach to documentation.
+ - Approach to documentation
- - In general, how to reduce technical debt.
+ - In general, how to reduce technical debt
  - A working solution.
-You can and should hand over some non working code, but try to deliver something working as well.
+You can and should hand over some non working code, but try to deliver something working as well

-After the exercise we will arrange a call do discuss your solution, it may be on a different date depending on avalability.
-Aside the code, you may want to summarize the provided solution, detailing:
-- What makes your approach scalable, maintainable, robust...
-- What are the drawbacks of this solution.
-- With more time what could be done to enhance the solution?
+### Useful Resources
+To help you out, we have provided some resources.
+You don't not need them to complete the exercise, but you may find them useful:
+  - Some examples of the API [responses](examples) and their [schemas](schemas)
+  - Some [basic CSS](base.css) that you can extend